dashpay/dips/DRAFT: Multi-Party Payout.md

 ## New Stake Holder Reward Fields within ProRegTx and ProUpRegTx

-In the new system the ProRegTx and ProUpRegTx (DIP3) may include an additional fields to define other parties to receive rewards, beyond the Owner and Operator, and the % of owner rewards each party receives.
+In the new system, the ProRegTx and ProUpRegTx (DIP3) may include an additional fields to define other parties to receive rewards, beyond the Owner and Operator, and the % of owner rewards each party receives.

 This DIP defines: